ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 ## Provisioning a Red Hat virtual machine
 {: #openshift-runbook-runbook-bastion-prov-red-hat}

 Provision a Red Hat virtual machine based on the following specifications.
-This can be done via the vCenter GUI or using the PowerCLI script that is documented later in this document.
+This can be done by using the vCenter Server user interface or by using the PowerCLI script that is documented later in this document.
 Record you NAT address, which is configured in the NSX ESG.

 | Virtual machine | IP address | Gateway | Disk (GB) | Memory (GB) | vCPU | NAT address |
 | --- | --- | --- | --- | --- | --- | --- |